 Partners in a healthy relationship are able to express feelings – both positive and negative – genuinely.
 They accept and respect each other’s feelings.
 They express one other’s true feelings to avoid potential conflicts later on.

 In a healthy loving relationship, both partners are willing to put the relationship before self.
 They make it a point to consider their partners before making a decision.
 They just don’t go ahead and plan vacations on their own, without bringing it up with their significant other.
-They make room for their loved one and are open to working together as a unit.
+They make room for their loved one and are open to working together as a unit if one of them gets sick or injured and ends up needing long term care.

 7. Agree to disagree